SkBlaz/py3plex/README.md

-# This is the *Py3plex*, a lightweight multiplex network visualization and analysis library.
+# This is the *PyPlex*, a lightweight multiplex network visualization and analysis library.

 > It is capable of visualizing complex networks in an intuitive manner.
 Technically, this is some form of mixture between hive plots and ordinary 2d graph layouts.